How it Works

 How you can support our efforts

 From auction-watchers and horse haulers to temporary (foster) and permanent (adoptive) homes, it takes the whole community to ensure success.
+Like many Charities, we operate almost completely on donations and fundraising activities.
+No donation is too small and any over $25.00 will be issued a charitable tax receipt.
 Review the Get Involved page for further details.

 Deirdre led the formation of the Rescue, after experiencing the tragic loss of four Canadian mares to slaughter simply because of a lack of organization and coordination.
 She learned that night that auctions move fast; when unprepared, horses are lost.
 She and her husband operate Heritage Canadians; visit www.canadianhorse.ca to learn more.